AhmedBineuro/Cast_A_Ray/Cast-A-Ray_Documentation/Entity component System Details.md

 ---

 ## input_component
-**Detailed Description**: Manages input functionalities for an entity, including keyboard and mouse inputs.
+**Detailed Description**: Provides a reference to an `sf::RenderWindow` object and a boolean flag indicating if the input component is active or not.
+This allows the game developer to handle inputs directly.
 **Data Stored**:

-- Function pointers to actions
+- Reference to `sf::RenderWindow`
-- `sf::Vector2f` for current mouse position
-- `sf::Vector2f` for previous mouse position
+- `bool` for `isActive`

 ---